 Adult Home Care for Alzheimer's Disease in Bangor, ME

-How Visiting Angels Mid Maine's Adult Home Care in Bangor, Auburn, and Neighboring Cities Can Assist with Outbursts
+How Visiting Angels Mid Maine's Adult Home Care in Bangor, ME and Neighboring Cities Can Assist with Outbursts

 Dealing with anger is one of the most challenging aspects of Alzheimer’s adult home care.
 Everyone gets angry from time to time, but Alzheimer’s and dementia can make angry outbursts a more frequent occurrence.
 This can be hard on loved one’s attempting to provide quality care.
 Adopting sound and sensible strategies to prevent anger and handle outbursts can make life easier for both parties.

 Understanding Where Anger Comes From

 In order to deal with outbursts in those with Alzheimer’s and dementia, you need to understand where that anger comes from.
 Knowing the root causes can prevent aggression and help diffuse angry situations.

 Those with Alzheimer’s or dementia may become angry due to: